Multiple Branches and CLRA: Should Each Be Seen as Separate Establishments?

 PradeepN1973

+Thank you, Shailesh!
 Please pardon my inability to immediately grasp this concept fully.
-I am not sure about the implication in such case.
-Less than prescribed workers mean that the organization need not obtain Labour Licence.
-Thats ok.
-But, what if the contractor fails to make payment of minimum wages to workers.
-Whether, the provisions of CLRA is applicable where Principal Employer has to make the payment of the difference?
+I am not sure about the implications in such a case.
+Less than the prescribed number of workers means that the organization need not obtain a Labour License.
+That's okay.
+But, what if the contractor fails to make payment of minimum wages to workers?
+Are the provisions of CLRA applicable where the Principal Employer has to make the payment of the difference?

 sandeep2079

-Rightly said by Mr. shailesh.
-CLRA is more of place specific and have nothing to do with overall headcount.
-But Code on OSH may lead to 1 license for all sites too.
+Dear Pradeep, rightly said by Mr. Shailesh.
+CLRA is more place-specific and has nothing to do with the overall headcount.
+However, the Code on OSH may lead to one license for all sites too.

 PradeepN1973

-From the discussions - I assume that Licence is not needed under CLRA if number of workers in each location is below the threshold in such situations.
-However, it is not yet clear whether the Principle Employer will be responsible under the provisions of the act in case of failure by the contractor - like minimum wages etc.
+From the discussions, I assume that a license is not needed under CLRA if the number of workers in each location is below the threshold in such situations.
+However, it is not yet clear whether the Principal Employer will be responsible under the provisions of the act in case of failure by the contractor, such as minimum wages, etc.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute